kloudynetklassrooms/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 In addition to the ordering system, they have a legacy software program where the data is tightly coupled with the application.
 This program accesses a file server as well.
 Because of the time and effort required, a re-write of this application is not planned.
 The application is being backed up using a disk-to-disk-to-tape approach.
 The legacy application is running on aging hardware and a decision must be made as to whether to purchase new hardware, re-write the application, or move it as-is to Azure along with the fileserver.

 Each of the branch offices are small enough to not require an on-site server infrastructure.
-These locations have connectivity to the Cheyenne headquarters through a Virtual Private Network (VPN).
-At times, various branch offices have experienced connectivity issues over the VPN to Cheyenne.
+These locations have connectivity to the Kuala Lumpur headquarters through a Virtual Private Network (VPN).
+At times, various branch offices have experienced connectivity issues over the VPN to Kuala Lumpur.
 While there is some understanding of these occurrences, there is a desire to increase the stability of the connection as growth continues.

-Several years ago, under the leadership of Lewis Franklin, head of infrastructure and operations, individual departments started migrating their servers into Azure.
-The Active Directory Domain Services (ADDS) team has deployed several Domain Controller (DC) Virtual Machines (VM) to a virtual network in the West Central US region.
-This region was chosen due to its proximity to the Cheyenne Headquarters.
+Several years ago, under the leadership of Srinivas Rao, head of infrastructure and operations, individual departments started migrating their servers into Azure.
+The Active Directory Domain Services (ADDS) team has deployed several Domain Controller (DC) Virtual Machines (VM) to a virtual network in the Southeast Asia region.
+This region was chosen due to its proximity to the Kuala Lumpur Headquarters.
 Some effort was made to follow the guidance of Microsoft on the use of Active Directory (AD) in Azure, but some configuration gaps remain.

-The web application team has also deployed the Ordering application within the same West Central US region.
+The web application team has also deployed the Ordering application within the same Southeast Asia region.
 While they do not have administrative rights for the SQL VMs that provide database services for the web application, they do have database rights and can access the databases through normal SQL toolsets.

-Taking their cue from the AD and Web teams, the Database Administrators have also rolled out their SQL servers onto Azure VMs, choosing to host them in the West Central US region as well.
+Taking their cue from the AD and Web teams, the Database Administrators have also rolled out their SQL servers onto Azure VMs, choosing to host them in the Southeast Asia region as well.

 The Marketing department has recently been tasked with moving their server workloads into Azure by rebuilding each application.
 They have begun building their servers utilizing a single Azure storage account.
 They have around 40-50 VMs already but anticipate continued growth.